 This means that if police are called out to a domestic abuse incident the school will be notified so that they can care for your child’s needs the following day.
 Operation Encompass has been designed to provide early reporting to schools of any domestic abuse incidents that occur outside of school but which might have an impact on a child attending school the following day.
 This information will be shared on school days during the school term.
 When incidents occur on a Friday, Saturday or a Sunday, the police will contact the relevant school the following Monday.

 A nominated member of school staff, known as a Key Adult, will be trained to liaise with the police.
-At Boothstown Methodist Primary our Key Adults are Miss Armfield and Miss Taylor.
+At Boothstown Methodist Primary our Key Adults are Miss Armfield and Mrs Kelly.
 We will be able to use information that has been shared with us, in confidence, to ensure that the school is able to support children and their families.
 Information will be shared where it is identified that a child or young person was present, witnessed or was involved in a domestic abuse incident.

 We always endeavour to offer the best support possible to our pupils and believe that Operation Encompass is going to be beneficial and supportive for all concerned.